hande-qmc/hande/documentation/manual/input/calcs/blocking.rst

     increases the minimum length of calculations.

 ``blocks_used``
-    type: real.
+    type: integer.

     Optional.
-Default: (huge)
+Default: 2**31-1

-    Irrelevant of the error_limit, if the number of blocks used to estimate the standard error of projected energy is more than the ``blocks_used``, the calculation is terminated.
+    Independent of the error_limit, if the number of blocks used to estimate the standard error of projected energy is more than the ``blocks_used``, the calculation is terminated.
 Larger ``blocks_used`` ensures a more reliable blocking analysis.